Why chatbots are bad, and how to make them better

 Too often the “AI” was not all that intelligent here.
 It simply used keyword matching to try and bring you to what it thought was the right answer.
 For example, if you asked “Do you do next day delivery?” the bot might pick up on the word “delivery” and send you to an article about how long delivery takes.
 You could probably find the answer in that article but it wouldn’t be perfect.

 Just as common was to see that the chatbot was unable to understand your question, and so you were stuck.
+Integrating robust business logic into chatbots can enhance their effectiveness, minimize unnecessary interactions, and streamline processes, thereby improving the overall customer experience.

 The key thing was that this was still a generic chatbot.
 That is, the answers it would give would be the scripted, so it was unable to do anything unique to you, like look up an order.